MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 This feature provides connectivity to your hybrid machine via Windows Admin Center without requiring any inbound port to be enabled on the firewall.
 Windows Admin Center, via the Arc agent, is able to securely establish a reverse proxy session connection with the Azure Arc service in an outbound manner.

-For each hybrid machine that you want to manage with Windows Admin Center in the Azure portal an agent must be deployed.
+For each hybrid machine that you want to manage with Windows Admin Center in the Azure portal, an agent must be deployed.

 The agent communicates to an external service that manages certificates so that you can easily connect to your hybrid machine.

 Clicking **Install** does the following actions:

 1. Registers the *Microsoft.HybridConnectivity* resource provider on your subscription.
 The resource provider hosts the proxy used for communication to your Arc-enabled server.
-2. Deploys an Azure “endpoint” resource on top of your Arc-enabled resource that enables a reverse proxy connection on the specified port.
+2. Deploys an Azure *endpoint* resource on top of your Arc-enabled resource that enables a reverse proxy connection on the specified port.
 This is simply a logical resource in Azure, and doesn't deploy anything on your server itself.
 3. Installs the Windows Admin Center agent on your hybrid machine with a valid TLS certificate.

 > [!NOTE]
-> Uninstalling Windows Admin Center does not delete the logical Azure “endpoint” resource.
+> Uninstalling Windows Admin Center does not delete the logical Azure endpoint resource.
 This is kept for other experiences that might leverage this resource, such as SSH.

 Clicking **Connect** does the following actions:

 1. The Azure portal asks the *Microsoft.HybridConnectivity* resource provider for access to the Arc-enabled server.
-2. The resource provide communicates with a Layer 4 SNI proxy to establish a short-lived session-specific access to your Arc-enabled server on the Windows Admin Center port.
+2. The resource provider communicates with a Layer 4 SNI proxy to establish a short-lived session-specific access to your Arc-enabled server on the Windows Admin Center port.
 3. A unique short-lived URL is generated and connection to Windows Admin Center is established from the Portal.

 Connection to Windows Admin Center is end-to-end encrypted with SSL termination happening on your hybrid machine.